Murder in Florida law: Felony murder rule

-Second degree murder
+Second-degree murder

-The statute also punishes as second degree murder the killing of another human being during the commission of a felony that is imminently dangerous to human life.
+Second-degree murder is defined as either the killing of another human being during the commission of a second-degree felony, or through an act that is imminently dangerous to human life demonstrating a depraved mind.
 Also, if the defendant was involved in the commission of a predicate felony, but the homicide was perpetrated by another co-felon, the defendant can be charged with second degree murder.

+Third-degree murder

+Third-degree murder is defined as the unintentional killing of a human being during the commission or attempted commission of a non-violent felony.

 Attempted felony murder

 Florida also recognizes the offense of attempted felony murder, codified in F.S. § 782.051.
 The offense punishes those that act in a way that can kill another person during the commission of one of the predicate felonies.